• Skip to primary navigation

 • Great for a grab and go breakfast or as a snack

-• Savory muffins are a fabulous alternative to sweet muffins as they have less sugar and are filled with veggies resulting in bonus fiber.
+• Savory muffins are a fabulous alternative to sweet muffins as they have less sugar and are filled with veggies.

 • Dietary friendly - vegan, gluten free, dairy free, soy free, corn free.